Distressed Property: Everything You Need To Know

 Jamie Johnson5-minute read

-And one of the biggest opportunities to find a deal is by purchasing a distressed property.
+One of the biggest opportunities to find a deal is by purchasing a distressed real estate property.
 This happens when you buy a home below market value, usually intending to fix it up.

 Distressed properties do come with a significant amount of risk, but they can be an excellent investment when done correctly.